RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/WebHook-Stuff/Deleting a WebHook.md

 Deleting a WebHook {#deletingawebhook}
 ============
-- Execute the, `DiscordCoreAPI::WebHooks::deleteWebHookAsync()` function, while passing in a value of type `DiscordCoreAPI::DeleteWebHookData`, with a return value of type `void`.
+- Execute the, `WebHooks::deleteWebHookAsync()` function, while passing in a value of type `DeleteWebHookData`, with a return value of type `void`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp